Hi, my name is

 Project Context: At Michelin, Data Engineering / AI Project

-I was in charge of managing all Azure resources with terraform (Azure Storage Accounts, vnet/sbnets, VMs, managed identities, service principals, etc…) I was involved with 2 Data engineer SMEs, to re-design and implement the whole Data Engineering platform.
-I was working on the CI/CD scope.
-The new design involved a migration from an {Azure Data Factory / ADF Pipelines} stack, to a much more advanced, Python-based, {Databricks + Snowflake} Stack.
+In charge of managing all Azure resources with terraform (Azure Storage Accounts, vnet/sbnets, VMs, managed identities, service principals, etc…) Re-designing and implementing, with 2 Data engineer SMEs, the whole Data Engineering platform.
+I was working on the CI/CD pipelines scope.
+The new design involved a migration from an {Azure Data Factory / ADF Pipelines} stack, to a much more advanced, Python/PySpark-based, {Databricks + Snowflake} Stack.

 The new data engineering platform processed data by executing Python code, and therefore needed a fully fledged Python CI/CD.